lezer-parser/markdown/README.md

-This is an incremental Markdown ([CommonMark](https://commonmark.org/), in fact) parser that integrates will with the [Lezer](https://lezer.codemirror.net/) parser system.
+This is an incremental Markdown ([CommonMark](https://commonmark.org/), in fact) parser that integrates well with the [Lezer](https://lezer.codemirror.net/) parser system.
 It does not in fact use the Lezer runtime (that runs LR parsers, and Markdown can't really be parsed that way), but it produces Lezer-style compact syntax trees and consumes fragments of